Lewis & ClarkLaw School

 International and/or foreign-educated applicants (except those from Canada) should submit all application materials so that they are received by January 15 (see Admissions Timeline).
-Canadian applicants have the same deadline as U.S. applicants (March 1st).

-Application requirements to the J.D. program are roughly the same as for domestic applicants with some exceptions.
+Application requirements to the JD program are roughly the same as for domestic applicants with some exceptions.
 Requirements are listed below.

-3. Transcripts
+2. Transcripts

 Candidates must have completed a baccalaureate degree or its equivalent from an accredited university.
 Transcripts from all university-level schooling are required.